bineetsinghchawla/opinion-minning/README.md

-Open README.md in the repo root and paste ALL of this:

 # Opinion Mining & Sentiment Analysis (LinkedIn Reviews)

 This project performs opinion mining (sentiment analysis) on LinkedIn review text using: